Naoe Kanetsugu: Later years

 Following the Uesugi clan's surrender to the Tokugawa, in 1601, their holdings from 1.2 million koku in Aizu were reduced to the much smaller fief of Yonezawa, with an income of 300,000 koku.
 Perhaps most surprisingly, Kanetsugu did not dismiss most of Uesugi clan's vassals despite the clan's massive reductions of koku revenue from their domains control, unlike the Mōri clan, which instead dismissed many of their vassals from service after domain reduction.

 In order to maintain the pay of Uesugi vassals with such small revenue income, Kanetsugu focused on domestic affairs.
 First, he started to expand rice production by developing new fields and carrying out flood control works.
 As a result, during the reign of the second feudal lord, Sadakatsu, he succeeded in increasing the actual amount of rice production from 300,000 koku to 510,000 koku.
 Furthermore, Kanetsugu worked to also obtain information about distribution and market prices from government merchants, and focused on producing local specialties such as safflower and wax.
 He also invited mining engineers from Kai and put effort into developing mines within his domain.
 Meanwhile, he also employ lower-ranking samurai lived outside the castle as part time farmers to further increase the revenue production's input.

-As now Kanetsugu facing the reality that the Tokugawa clan now effectiely controlled Japan, he also worked on diplomatic route by taking step to get close to Ieyasu's inner circles.
-One of such steps was by building relationship with Ieyasu's trusted advisor Honda Masanobu, where Kanetsugu offered his daughter to marry Masanobu's son, Masashige.
-Thus by becoming Masashige's father in law, Kanetsugu slowly could gain trust of the Tokugawa regime and even manage to get an exemption from obligatory military service by the Tokugawa clan which enforced to many subordinate clans.
+As Kanetsugu now faced the reality that the Tokugawa clan now effectiely controlled Japan, he also worked on the diplomatic route by taking step to get close to Ieyasu's inner circles.
+One of such steps was by building a relationship with Ieyasu's trusted advisor Honda Masanobu, where Kanetsugu offered his daughter to marry Masanobu's son, Masashige.
+Thus by becoming Masashige's father in law, Kanetsugu slowly could gain trust of the Tokugawa regime and even manage to get an exemption from obligatory military service by the Tokugawa clan which was enforced to many subordinate clans.